Siam3h/TidyDataCLI/README.md

 - **Histograms:** Plot histograms with adjustable bin sizes.
 - **Tree Maps:** Visualize hierarchical data using tree maps.

-- **Report Generation**:
+### Report Generation
 	- Generate textual or PDF reports from Excel/CSV data

 - **Cross-Platform**: Runs on Linux, macOS, and Windows
 - **Docker Support**: Avoid dependency issues by running the CLI in a Docker container